Markovian Gaussian Process Variational Autoencoders: Experiments

 \subsection{Mujoco Action Data}

 The Mujoco dataset is a physical simulation dataset generated using the Deepmind Control Suite \citep{tunyasuvunakool2020}.
-We obtained the modified data from \citet{rubanova2019latent}, which has 14 dimensions, and for all models we use 15-dimensional latent dimensions.
+We obtained the Hopper generation code from \citet{rubanova2019latent}, which outputs 14 dimensions sequences, and for all models we use 15-dimensional latent dimensions (according to \citet{rubanova2019latent}).
 We modify the task so that we only train on the observed time steps, whereas in \citet{rubanova2019latent} the models have access to data at all the time steps.
 This makes the task harder as the model has less information to work with during training.
-Similar to the previous experiment, we have 4000 training sequences and 1000 test sequences.
+We have 2 settings (1) 1280/400 train-test split with length $T=100$ and (2) 320/100 for length $T=1000$.
 Compared to rotating MNIST, the underlying nonlinear dynamics are more complex, and each dimension can behave differently.
+For both SVGPVAE and MGPVAE, we use Matern-$\sfrac{3}{2}$ kernels.

-\paragraph{Results:} We see from Table~\ref{table:mujoco} that the performance of VRNN, KVAE and latentODE are significantly worse than GP-based models, and overall MGPVAE achieves the best NLL and RMSE.
+\paragraph{Results:} We see from Table~\ref{table:mujoco} that the performance of VRNN, KVAE, latentODE and CRU are significantly worse than GP-based models, and overall both SVGPVAE and MGPVAE achieve the best NLL and RMSE.
 This is because missing data imputation is a difficult task for the discrete-time RNN-based models.
-On the other hand, as ODE sample paths are deterministic once the initial conditions are fixed, latentODE significantly underestimates the predictive uncertainty caused by heterogeneity between sequences.
+On the other hand, latentODE significantly underperforms, possibly due to the ELBO being computed only over the observed time steps, making it more difficult to fit the model than the original task in \citet{rubanova2019latent}.
 Figure~\ref{fig:mujoco} confirms the results; indeed the non-GP models struggle to simultaneously fit the data and estimate uncertainty well.
+Additional results can be found in Appendix~\ref{appendix:action}.

-In terms of time complexity, VRNN, KVAE and SVGPVAE are comparable to each other.
-LatentODE is significantly slower than all the other models due to the need for time discretisation.
-The time complexity for SVGPVAE is dependent on the number of inducing points, which we choose to be $m=20$, which is already a modest number and yet is still slower than MGPVAE.
-For longer sequences, this is even more undesirable as we would have to choose more inducing points.
+In terms of time complexity, VRNN, KVAE, latentODE and CRU are comparable to each other as shown in Figure~\ref{fig:timing}.
+The time and memory complexities for SVGPVAE is dependent on the number of inducing points (see section~\ref{subsection:computational}) and there is a trade-off between model expressiveness and inducing points.
+For longer sequences, such as for $T=1000$, we would have to choose more inducing points to gain comparable performance to MGPVAE.
+We see that with only 20 inducing points, although the wall-clock time is faster than MGPVAE, SVGPVAE-20 underperforms MGPVAE; with 40 inducing points, although the performance and time complexities are comparable to MGPVAE, it also has maxed-out the memory on our GPU.
 In comparison, MGPVAE does not require any inducing points and is the most time-efficient model.